ashkite/picture_classification/docs/offline_geocoding.md

 - Replace the sample CSV with a full dataset for production

 ## Build helper
-- `tools/geonames/build_cities_csv.py` downloads GeoNames cities15000 and rewrites the CSV
+- `tools/geonames/build_cities_csv.py` downloads GeoNames cities15000 and rewrites the CSV (ASCII names)

 ## Storage
 - Preprocess into SQLite (or Room import) at build time